nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 designed for the same size core, i.e. don't use a small core ECP potential with a large core SO potential (it will produce erroneous results).

-Also, note that charge fitting basis sets will not work with spin-orbit calculations.

 The following is an example of a calculation of <img alt="$UO_2$" src="https://raw.githubusercontent.com/wiki/nwchemgit/nwchem/svgs/06f075d510ceac444f473cefd7f488b2.svg?invert_in_darkmode&sanitize=true" align=middle width="31.993995pt" height="22.38192pt"/>: